intigriti/misconfig-mapper-docs/services/aws-s3/misconfigured-list-permissions.md

 AWS S3 (Simple Storage Service) buckets are a popular storage service used by software companies and organizations to store public as well as sensitive data.

-Because AWS S3 can be used to store sensitive data, AWS allows developers to set up permissions for each individual bucket and object.
+Because AWS S3 can be used to store sensitive data, AWS allows developers to set up permissions for individual buckets and objects.

-These permissions (or Access Control Lists) are sometimes overly-permissive and allow unauthorized users to view more data than actually allowed.
+These permissions (or Access Control Lists) are sometimes overly permissive and allow unauthorized users to view more data than allowed.

 #### Testing: